MicrosoftDocs/power-platform/power-virtual-agents/advanced-flow.md

 In the **Test chat** pane, start a conversation with the bot by typing in a trigger phrase for the topic that contains the flow.

-Enter your city and zipcpde at the prompt to get today's weather foreast from the bot
+Enter your city and zipcode at the prompt to get today's weather forecast from the bot

 ![Test Dialog](media/TopicTestDialog.jpg)